scala-native/scala-native/docs/user/sbt.rst

 support Scala/JVM or Scala.js if the Native portions have replacement code on the respective platforms.

-The primary purpose of this feature is to allow libraries that need native `glue` code to allow the library to support Scala Native.
+The primary purpose of this feature is to allow libraries to support Scala Native that need native `glue` code to operate.
 The current C interopt does not allow direct access to macro defined constants and functions or allow passing `struct`s from the stack to C functions.
 Future versions of Scala Native may relax these restrictions making